upcliujie/mesa/docs/perf.rst

    coefficients are >= zero
 #.
 XFree86 users: if you want to use 24-bit color try starting your X
    server in 32-bit per pixel mode for better performance.
-That is, start your X server with startx -- -bpp 32 instead of startx -- -bpp 24
+That is, start your X server with :command:`startx -- -bpp 32` instead of :command:`startx -- -bpp 24`
 #.
 Try disabling dithering with the MESA_NO_DITHER environment variable.
    If this environment variable is defined Mesa will disable dithering and the command glEnable(GL_DITHER) will be ignored.